 - Bearshark - Priority = LOW: Bearshark is an excellent tool for securing the board, especially against decks that use a large number of removal spells.

-- Savannah Highmane - Priority = TOP: Savannah Highmane is amongst the most intimidating minions in all of Hearthstone, and is nearly impossible for many classes to deal with effectively.
+- Savannah Highmane - Priority = HIGH: Savannah Highmane is amongst the most intimidating minions in all of Hearthstone, and is nearly impossible for many classes to deal with effectively.
 Adding Highmanes to your deck will increase your late game enormously, and give you something to curve your early aggression into.

-- Eaglehorn Bow - Priority = TOP: Eaglehorn Bow is one of the more powerful weapons in the game, especially if you have added some Secrets to your deck.
+- Eaglehorn Bow - Priority = HIGH: Eaglehorn Bow is one of the more powerful weapons in the game, especially if you have added some Secrets to your deck.
 It provides great utility in the early game to clear minions and get ahead on board, or for pushing damage in combination with your Hero Power in the late game.